Integrated Resource Plan

 The Integrated Resource Plan (IRP) is a plan aimed at estimating South Africa's electricity demand.
 It takes into account how the demand of electricity will be met and the expense of such a demand.
 The plan refers to electricity generation and expansion programmes.

 In formulating the National Development Plan, the Department of Energy gazetted the Integrated Resource Plan 2010-2030 (IRP 2010) in March 2011; this forecasted the energy demand for the 20-year period.
 In October 2019, IRP 2019 was gazetted; this updates the energy forecast from 2019 to the year 2030.
+In 2023, a draft IRP 2023 plan was released for the period 2030-2050.

 Objectives

 The IRP was indicated to be a living document that would be revised and updated regularly.
-An updated plan was released in 2019, after the first in IRP in 2011.
+Updated plans were released in 2019 and 2023, after the first in IRP in 2010.
 The stated objectives of the IRP are: